m0hith/Sentiment-Analysis-using-BERT/README.md

 - Documented the entire project, including the data preprocessing, fine-tuning process, evaluation metrics, and model deployment, ensuring easy replication by others and future reference.

 ### Dataset:
 Large Movie Review Dataset.
 This is a dataset for binary sentiment classification containing substantially more data than previous benchmark datasets.
 We provide a set of 25,000 highly polar movie reviews for training, and 25,000 for testing.
-There is additional unlabeled data for use as well.
+There is additional unlabeled data for test validation as well.